lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 ## Tip 7.
 Stick to the lesson material.

-Participatory live coding when teaching works best with a well-developed and tested lesson.
+When getting started with participatory live coding when teaching, it is advised to use a well-developed and tested lesson.
+Examples of such lessons specifically written for teaching using this teachnique are the lessons from The Carpentries https://carpentries.org/workshops-curricula.
 It may be tempting to deviate from your material because you would like to show a neat trick or demonstrate some alternative way of doing something, but there is always a fair chance you'll run into something unexpected that you then have to explain.
 It is thus advised not to improvise until you are familiar enough with the material and want to explain something with a low risk of failure.
 Use printouts of the lesson material during teaching, or alternatively use a second device (tablet or laptop) on which you can view your notes.
 Consider the use of a timer for exercises: they help keep yourself honest when you tell learners they have 5 minutes for an exercise.
 Sometimes a question or a "what ifs?" comes up that you'd like to address but need some time to sort through.
+Collect these, for example on sticky notes or ask learners to add them to a shared online document that they all can edit.
-Collect these, for example on sticky notes, think about while learners are doing exercises and answer them afterwards.
+This way, you can think about these while learners are doing exercises and answer them afterwards.
 You then don't disrupt the flow of the lesson while still showing that you take the learner's questions seriously.

 ## Tip 8.
 Embrace your mistakes.